fmendozaro/github-battle/readme.md

 # Github Battle App

-App created following a online course in order to get more React.js practice.
+App created following an online course in order to get more React.js practice.